viamrobotics/canon/README.md

 # Troubleshooting

+Some basic steps to try when encountering various problems are below.

+## Update canon

+For almost any problem, it's always good to make sure you're running the latest version.
+There is no specific update procedure, just run the install command again to get the latest version.

+## Terminate persistent images

+Stop (terminate) running persistent containers so they can be restarted. `canon terminate -a`

+## Wipe the cache

+If you have issues with updates, try clearing the update timestamp data. `rm -r ~/.cache/canon`

+## Check Docker settings

+If you're having trouble within Docker containers, and especially on MacOS, make sure you've allocated enough resources in the Docker settings.
+Similarly, make sure Docker hasn't run out of disk space.
+Try running `system df` to see your Docker disk usage, and use
+`docker system prune` to clean up, optionally with `-a` and/or `--volumes` depends on how much you want removed.
+Be careful, these commands can and will remove non-canon related images, containers, and volumes as well.

+## Hanging or slow setup of a new container

-A common issue is that during initial startup, it may take 90 seconds or more if the canon user (in the container) owns a LOT of files.
+A common issue is that during initial startup, it may take several seconds to several minutes or more if the canon user (in the container) owns a LOT of files.
 To avoid file permissions uses, the internal user's UID is modified, but this requires modifying the ownership of any files that belong to that user.
 If you have an image that contains of lot of data in the user's home directory, this can take a while.

 The workaround for this is to enable persistent profiles, so that only the first startup of a container has this delay.
 Subsequent calls into the container will be nearly instant afterwards.